Homelessness in England

-The annual number of homeless households in England peaked in 2003–04 at 135,420 before falling to a low of 40,020 in 2009–10.
-In 2014–15, there were 54,430 homeless households, which was 60 per cent below the 2003–04 peak.
-However, in December 2016 the housing charity Shelter estimated homelessness in England to amount to more than 250,000 people; Shelter calculated the figure using four sets of official sources: statistics on rough sleepers, statistics on those in temporary accommodation, the number of people housed in hostels and the number of people waiting to be housed by council social services departments.
+The yearly number of homeless households in England in 2003–04 was 135,420, before falling to a low of 40,020 in 2009–10.
+In 2014–15, there were 54,430 homeless households, which was 60 per cent below the number of people in 2003–04.
+However, in December 2016 the housing charity Shelter estimated homelessness in England to amount to more than 250,000 people; Shelter calculated the figure using four sets of official sources: statistics on rough sleepers (i.e. people sleeping on the streets), statistics on those in temporary accommodation, the number of people housed in hostels and the number of people waiting to be housed by council social services departments.

 In England, it had been estimated in 2007 an average of 498 people slept rough each night, with 248 of those in London.
 But reportedly numbers sleeping rough have soared in recent years and doubled since 2010; figures reported for the 2015 count were 3,569 people rough sleeping in England on a single night, up 102% from 2010.

-Given the costs of providing temporary accommodation and the limited amount of social housing in the United Kingdom some Councils have been criticised for attempting to circumvent their duties under the law, a process which has been termed "gatekeeping".
+Given the costs of providing temporary accommodation and the limited amount of social housing in the United Kingdom some councils have been criticised for attempting to circumvent their duties under the law, a process which has been termed "gatekeeping".
 The term "Non-statutory homelessness" covers people who are considered by the local authority to be not eligible for assistance, not in priority need or "intentionally homeless".

 Households in temporary accommodation rose from 35,850 in 2011 to 54,280 in early 2017.
 Part of the cause is people losing private tenancies, which Shelter maintains increased drastically since 2011 when housing benefit cuts began.
 Almost three quarters of homeless people are single parent families.
 Just under 30,000 single parent families became homeless in 2017, this rose 8% from five years previously.
 Their limited income makes it hard for them to deal with rising living costs, high rents and benefit cuts.
 The number of households in temporary accommodation has risen by almost two thirds since 2010 and reached 78,930.
 Mothers of single parent families are particularly at risk of homelessness.
-According to Shelter one in 55 single parent families became homeless in 2017-18 and 92% of the 26,610 cases were headed by a mother.
+According to Shelter one in 55 single parent families became homeless in 2017 to 2018 and 92% of the 26,610 cases were headed by a mother.
+In 2023, the number of homeless people in England hit record levels, with 104,510 people in England in temporary accommodation.
+An estimated 3,898 people slept rough in England in 2023, over double the estimated figure from 2010.

+In November 2025, the charity Crisis said that "around 189,000 families and individuals who faced the worst forms of homelessness such as rough sleeping, sofa surfing and living in tents were not included in official statistics", regarding homeless people in England.
+It also said that "the number of people facing the worst forms of homelessness has grown by a fifth since 2022 and now stands at around 300,000".